McCormick’s Pure Vanilla Extract (1floz size)- $5.84

 500ml Vodka – 17.5 fl oz – $5.50

-Although the homemade vanilla is roughly the same price as the bottom end of the vanilla extract, I will whole-heartedly say that you will get a much better product.
+Under current prices, you can see that making vanilla extract at home is far cheaper and I will whole-heartedly say that you will get a much better product.
 I have done a side by side comparison of lower end vanilla extract and homemade vanilla extract before and the difference in aroma, vanilla flavor, and the aftertaste is very noticeable.
 I have never paid for the very high end to compare them.

 How to Make Vanilla Extract